sqrol/SoftV.Docs/docs/robocad/libraries/algaritm/analog.md

 # Analog sensors

-Analog sensors are used to read voltage from analog components.
+Analog ports are used to read voltage from analog sensors.

 #### Example: